In this episode, I’m digging deep into one of the biggest challenges facing homeschooling families today: finding balance with tech and screen time.

 💡

 P.S.
-If you haven't already, you can really grow your homeschooling confidence with my complete library of content.
-My monthly subscription gives you access to everything I've learned along the way, including four on-demand masterclasses with guest experts, a self-paced course (complete with worksheets), reader Q&A postssubscriber-exclusive posts, five downloadable guides, and complete copies of the school exemption documents we created for three of our children.
+If you haven't already, you can really grow your homeschooling confidence with my complete Life Without School Collection.
+My monthly subscription gives you access to everything I've learned along the way, including weekly mini-episodes with reflections on common home educating worries and scenarios, four on-demand masterclasses with guest experts, a self-paced course (complete with worksheets), reader Q&A postssubscriber-exclusive posts, five downloadable guides, and complete copies of the school exemption documents we created for three of our children.
 Sign up now for immediate access to all of this, with more to come 💛

 Show notes